BlockchainCommons/Learning-FROST-from-the-Command-Line/02_1_Installing_FROST_Tools.md

 All you need to do to start using the ZF FROST Tools is to `clone` the `frost-tools` repo and build it with Rust.
-If you've never used Git or Rust before, you might need to download that software first.
+If you've never used Git or Rust before, you will need to download that software first.

 ## What's Next